ScytheMax/ImageSorter/README.md

 2. 'Directory' button: Opens a directory dialog.
 Choose your image directory.
 After choosing a directory the running image number and the total image number of this directory is shown.

 3. '<' and '>' buttons: Click on it to go the previous or next image.
+Also you can use <Left> or <Right> keys.

-3. 'Delete' button: The actually choosed image will be moved to a 'trash' subdirectory in your actually choosen directory.
+4. 'Delete' button: The actually choosed image will be moved to a 'trash' subdirectory in your actually choosen directory.
+	Also you can use <Delete> key.

 # Bugfixes